jeremykendall/php-domain-parser/README.md

 - a [PSR-16](http://www.php-fig.org/psr/psr-16/) Cache object to store the rules locally.

 - a `Pdp\HttpClient` object to retrieve the PSL.

-the `Pdp\HttpClient` is a simple interface which exposes the `HttpClient::getContent` method.
+The `Pdp\HttpClient` is a simple interface which exposes the `HttpClient::getContent` method.
 This method expects a string URL representation has its sole argument and returns the body from the given URL resource as a string.
 If an error occurs while retrieving such body a `HttpClientException` exception is thrown.

 ~~~php